 As software engineer Grady Booch once wrote, "A fool with a tool remains a fool still."
-That said, a backhoe can more effectively move a lot of earth than can a shovel, as long as the operator knows what they are doing.
+That said, a backhoe moves earth more effectively than a shovel can, as long as the operator knows what they are doing.

 While the approach to software testing is more important than the technology, testing tools help a QA professional find defects in code.
 Here are a few categories of tools for software testers to use:

 - Bug tracker.
 This type of tool provides a way to list known bugs, prioritize them and track the progress toward a fix.
-Bug trackers are a subset of collaboration tools, which can include source code version control, instant messenger, video chat and shared drives.
+Bug trackers are a subset of collaboration tools, which can include source code version control, text and video chat, and shared drives.

 - Screen capture.
 A picture is worth a thousand words.
 Use a tool to snap a screencap of an error message and provide annotation.
 Better yet, make a short, narrated video reproducing the bug.

 - Test data generation.
 Free tools, such as PerlClip and TestDataGenerator, produce sample data and export it.
-Similarly, form filler tools, like Fake Data and Bug Magnet, automatically fill forms with fake valid or invalid data for tests.
+Similarly, form filler tools, like the browser extension Fake Data and Bug Magnet, automatically fill forms with fake valid or invalid data for test purposes.